amitxv/PC-Tuning/docs/physical-setup.md

 - Overclock your GPU.
 You may be required to flash a BIOS with a higher power limit

-    - Ensure to disable ``CUDA - Force P2 State`` with [NVIDIA Profile Inspector](https://github.com/Orbmu2k/nvidiaProfileInspector) to prevent memory downclocking while stress testing
+    - Ensure to disable ``CUDA - Force P2 State`` with [NVIDIA Profile Inspector](https://github.com/Orbmu2k/nvidiaProfileInspector) to prevent memory downclocking while stress-testing

     - See [A slightly better way to overclock and tweak your Nvidia GPU | Cancerogeno](https://docs.google.com/document/d/14ma-_Os3rNzio85yBemD-YSpF_1z75mZJz1UdzmW8GE/edit)